 4 Things to Keep in Mind When Creating a MDM Policy

-- Put it in writing: Create a policy and put in in writing right away.
-Then, make sure you have your employees read and sign then agreement.
+- Put it in writing: Create a policy and put in writing right away.
+Then, make sure you have your employees read and sign the agreement.
 Ask employees if they have any feedback or questions.
 This will give you a chance to clarify any areas of confusion as well as allow for buy-in.
 Make sure to discuss the rationale behind your policies.

-- Provide ongoing training and support: new viruses, malware, and threats pop up overnight.
+- Provide ongoing training and support: New viruses, malware, and threats pop up overnight.
 Make sure to continue to educate your employees and provide ongoing tech support.

 - Respect your employees’ personal data: If something happens to one of your company devices, remote wiping is a great way to protect your data.
-But, if something happens to an employees device and wipe it, you will likely be erasing precious memories, important emails, and other personal information.
-It is important to address this issue, and plan for such events.
+But, if something happens to an employee’s device and wipe it, you will likely be erasing precious memories, important emails, and other personal information.
+It is important to address this issue and plan for such events.
 It may be that employees need to make sure to regularly backup their own personal data in the event a wipe needs to occur.
 Also, make sure you explicitly tell your employees that no one will access their personal data or location data on personal devices.